Last updated on February 1st, 2024

 Common roof issues

-A roof can become damaged in a multitude of different ways by many different causes.
+A roof can become damaged in lots of different ways.
 Whatever the type of damage, speedy repairs are essential.
 The most common roof issues include:

-- Exterior: Checking tiles, guttering and chimneys, plus looking for leaks, rot or sagging.
+- Exterior: Checking tiles, guttering and chimneys.
+Looking for leaks, rot or sagging

-- Interior: Searching for mould, damp, leaks, condensation, ventilation and checking your insulation.
+- Interior: Searching for mould, damp, leaks and condensation.
+Plus, checking your ventilation and insulation

 Factors affecting the cost of roof inspections

-- Ease of access: Roofs that are difficult to access will mean longer inspection times and a higher roof inspection cost.
+Roofs that are difficult to access will have longer inspection times.
+This means a higher roof inspection cost.

-- Condition of roof: It will be more expensive to survey a roof that is in poor condition, and repair prices will also be higher.
+It will be more expensive to survey a roof that is in poor condition.
+Repair prices will also be higher.

 Types of surveys and their costs